 This fic is for Skag Trendy and she's a downright fucking legend!
 Who's graced us with a many of grand and I mean GRAND fics :) SO this was a little prompt from her.

-Hope I didn't massacre it all up.
+Hope I didn't massacre it.

 Summary: You should really notice when your brother stops breathing under your watch.
 Hunt gone awry.
 For Skag Trendy!
 Happy days hun.
 Crossover just slightly with Red Dwarf, cos you're that special.
 Reality likes to bend just for you.